 We are a thinking, feeling species, marriages for us are not just about propagating the species.
 It is also about companionship, support, and sharing the burden.
-Given the realities of job market these days and the dogged pursuit of fulfilling careers, long-distance marriage has become inevitable.
+Given the realities of the job market these days and the dogged pursuit of fulfilling careers, long-distance marriage has become inevitable.

 From Quora to Times of India to Psychology Today everyone is talking about how to make it work.
 After all, distance doesn’t matter when the connection is strong.
 Let us make finding the silver lining an imperative.

 1. Long-distance marriage gives you the best of both the worlds